EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 ---
-title: "Event Store 6.0.0 Preview"
+title: "Event Store 6.0.0 Preview 1"
 author: "Hayley Campbell"
 layout: blog-post
 ---

-We are very excited to announce the first preview release of Event Store 6.0.0.
+We are very excited to announce the first preview release of Event Store 6.0.0!
 With this release we want to show you where we are planning on taking Event Store in the future.

 This release is not intended to be used in production and is still rough around the edges, however we wanted to provide you with the release bits and we welcome your feedback.